Skip to Content

 If flinging is too much, you can just drop the clay onto the table.

-Then throw the second block of clay on top of the first.
+Then throw or drop the second block of clay on top of the first.
 So that they are stacked on top of one another.

 Pick up the stacked pieces of clay and fling them together onto the table a couple of times.
 Turn them over between flings so that both sides get a bit of impact.